mpetroff/pannellum/doc/json-config-parameters.md

 loaded, if the device supports it.
 If false, device orientation control needs to be activated by pressing a button.
 Defaults to `false`.
 Note that a secure HTTPS connection is required for device orientation access in most browsers.
+Additionally, this feature does not work in combination with `autoLoad: true` in most browsers, since a user interaction is required to prompt for permission.

 ### `showZoomCtrl` (boolean)